emfcamp/Website/templates/supporting-emf.md

 # Supporting EMF

 <p class="emphasis">
 EMF is a non-profit event, run entirely by volunteers.
-There are many ways you can help make it happen
+There are many ways you can help make it happen!
 </p>

 <div class="panel-grid support-catalogue">